owentechnologist/LUA_scripting_samples/shell_scripts_readme.txt

 Running: routlooploader.sh 64 10000
-takes about 3 minutes and writes about 500MB of data into 627 thousand keys

-Executing routlooploader.sh 128 20000 took roughly 11 minutes and resulted in 2.5M keys and 4.17GB data
+takes about 3 minutes and writes about 500MB of data into 627 thousand keys Executing routlooploader.sh 128 20000 took roughly 11 minutes and resulted in 2.5M keys and 4.17GB data routlooploader.sh 1024 1000 took a while... and resulted in a very balanced 1 million keys and 800MB used

 # The shell script lualoader.sh loads 4 LUA scripts and stores their SHA values in keys in redis
 # The shell script routlooploader.sh uses the SHA values to repeatedly load SortedSet data into redis